DAVOLEE27388/alx-pre_course/0x01-git/README.md

-Some text for this read me
+Here is some text for read me